ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_cli.md

 >>> C
 >>>

-For example, for the board K64F and the ARM Compiler 5:
+For example, for the board K64F and the Arm Compiler 5:

 >>> C
 ```